-Start one or more Admin Processes in that data center.
-For protection from single-point failures, it is best to run 3 Admin Processes.
+Start one or more Admin Processes (APs) in that data center.
+For protection from single-point failures, it is best to run three Admin Processes.

-Create as many archives as you want to run Asynchronous Storage Managers.
-For protection from single-point failures, it is best to create 2 archives on distinct storage volumes and run 2 Storage Managers.
+Create as many archives as you want to run Asynchronous Storage Managers (ASMs).
+For protection from single-point failures, it is best to create two archives on distinct storage volumes and run two Storage Managers (SMs).

 --passiveflag when creating these archives.
 For example,